eclipse-archived/codewind-docs/docs/_documentations/gettingstarted-overview.md

 # Getting Started - Overview

 <div class="callout">
 	<b>Getting started quickly with Codewind</b> You can try out Codewind by using the local configuration.
-For local use of Codewind, and also the prerequisite steps for remote use of Codewind, select from <a href="./vsc-getting-started.html">VS Code,</a> <a href="./eclipse-getting-started.html">Eclipse,</a> or <a href="./intellij-getting-started.html">Intellij.</a>
+For local use of Codewind, and also the prerequisite steps for remote use of Codewind, select from <a href="./vsc-getting-started.html">VS Code,</a> <a href="./eclipse-getting-started.html">Eclipse,</a> or <a href="./intellij-getting-started.html">Intellij</a>.
 </div>

 <div class="callout">
-	<b>Browser-based Codewind</b> If you want to go straight to using codewind as a hosted application in the cloud, select the <a href="./eclipseche-codewind-overview.html">Eclipse Che instructions. </a>
+	<b>Browser-based Codewind</b> If you want to go straight to using codewind as a hosted application in the cloud, select the <a href="./eclipseche-codewind-overview.html">Eclipse Che instructions</a>.
 </div>

 ## Which configuration do I need?